-Activity Evidence that supports this approach Challenge number(s) addressed Targeted 1-1 academic support in class and in small groups in the academic hub Disadvantaged students with SEND have the greatest need for excellent teaching and support All students Targeted 1-1 pastoral support in class and in 1-1 sessions such as: Disadvantaged students with SEND have the greatest need for strong pastoral support to meet social, emotional and mental health.
-All pastoral staff Learning Space (Bought in) Not looking after emotional well being is a barrier to learning.
+Activity Evidence that supports this approach Challenge number(s) addressed Targeted 1-1 academic support in class and in small Disadvantaged students with SEND have the greatest need for All students groups in the academic hub excellent teaching and support Targeted 1-1 pastoral support in class and in 1-1 sessions Disadvantaged students with SEND have the greatest need for strong All pastoral staff such as: pastoral support to meet social, emotional and mental health.
+Learning Space (Bought in) Not looking after emotional well being is a barrier to learning.
 Many of our students come with additional diagnosis to COIN.
 Thrive Programme